 You can also advance the basic glute bridge by placing your feet up on a bench or box step.
 The Glute Bridge Off A Box, can be done as a single leg variation or a two leg variation.
 The form is the same as a basic glute bridge except now your feet (or foot) are up on the box.
 Do not let your butt get too far away from the box.
 Keep your butt close to the box to help you engage the glutes and not use only your hamstrings.

 An even harder variation of this move is the hip thruster with both your back and your feet up on a box.
 This move can also be done as a single leg bridge to advance.
 Be careful that you don’t feel it in your low back when you do progress to this move.

-If you want to work more hamstring, the Glute Bridge And Curl is another great variation that can be done using a suspension trainer, Power Wheel or towels/Valslides.
-To do the Glute Bridge and Curl form Valslides or towels, place a towel or slider under each heel.
+If you want to work more hamstrings, the Glute Bridge And Curl is another great variation that can be done using a suspension trainer, Power Wheel or towels/ Slides.
+To do the Glute Bridge and Curl form slides or towels, place a towel or slider under each heel.